open-cluster-management-io/open-cluster-management-io.github.io/content/en/getting-started/integration/cluster-proxy.md

-The original architecture of OCM allows a cluster from anywhere to be registered and managed by OCM's control plane (i.e. the hub cluster) as long as the [klusterlet agent](https://open-cluster-management.io/getting-started/core/register-cluster/) can reach hub cluster's endpoint.
+The original architecture of OCM allows a cluster from anywhere to be registered and managed by OCM's control plane (i.e. the hub cluster) as long as a [klusterlet agent](https://open-cluster-management.io/getting-started/installation/register-a-cluster/) can reach hub cluster's endpoint.
 So the minimal requirement for the managed cluster's network infrastructure in OCM is "klusterlet -> hub" connectivity.
 However, there are still some cases where the components in the hub cluster hope to proactively dail/request the services in the managed clusters which will need the "hub -> klusterlet" connectivity on the other hand.
 In addition to that, the cases can be even more complex when each of the managed clusters are not in the same network.

 Cluster proxy is aiming at seamlessly delivering the outbound L4 requests to the services in the managed cluster's network without any assumptions upon the infrastructure as long as the clusters are successfully registered.
 Basically the connectivity provided by cluster proxy is working over the secured reserve proxy tunnels established by the apiserver-network-proxy.